python-to-mermaid/python-to-mermaid/README.md

 # Python-to-Mermaid: Generate [Mermaid Diagrams](https://mermaid.js.org/) Programmatically with Python 🐍✨

-A Python package that generates Mermaid.js diagrams using Python.
-Creates flowcharts, class diagrams, and state machines directly from your code.
-Useful for documenting APIs, visualizing codebases, and generating technical documentation.
+Python-to-Mermaid simplifies the creation of Mermaid.js diagram code using Python.
+This package allows developers to generate Mermaid syntax for flowcharts, class diagrams, and state machines programmatically, rather than writing Mermaid code manually.
+It streamlines the process of creating diagrams for API documentation, codebase visualization, and technical documentation.

 ## Installation